cloudmesh-community/fa18-523-60/project-report/report.md

 [here](https://github.com/cloudmesh-community/fa18-523-60/blob/master/project-report/dataset/Kaggle%20API%20and%20Dataset%20Download%20Instructions.txt).
 The dataset is available in the CSV format and contains more than 370 thousand projects submitted to Kickstarter between 2009 and 2018 [@www-kaggle-kickstarterdata].
-The dataset variables allow versatile data analysis which is presented in the *Results* segment of our project.
-Other than the project ID, the dataset contains information on the project name; main category and category of campaign; currency used to support the project; fundraising goal (the amount of funds needed to complete the project); project launch; project crowdfunding deadline; state – current state of the project; actual funds pledged to the project along with the number of backers; the country of origin; and the total amount of funds pledged by currency [@www-kaggle-kickstarterdata].
+The dataset variables allow versatile data analysis which is presented in the *Observations and Visualizations* segment of our project.
+Other than the project ID, the dataset contains information on the project name; main category and category of campaign; currency used to support the project; fundraising goal (the amount of funds needed to complete the project); project launch (date); project crowdfunding deadline (date); state – current state of the project; actual funds pledged to the project along with the number of backers; the country of origin; and the total amount of funds pledged by currency [@www-kaggle-kickstarterdata].

 ## Design and Methods
-We have used the methodology as shown in the process diagram to conduct our study and publish the results.

 One of the primary aims of the project was to utilize the minimal cost cloud resources.
-Thankfully nowadays every coud provider provides a free tier.
-To leverage this, we created VM's on Amazon Web Services(AWS), Digital Ocean cloud services with more or less with the same basic configuration of memory and hard disk.
-The AWS and Digital Ocean primarily *IaaS* service while MongoDB Atlas *DBaaS* this also gave the opportunity to test the solution various cloud providers and benchmark their performance with pros and cons.
-Although the cloud VM's gave us the lot more control and customization over the OS and database level resources, MongoDB Atlas cloud services provided the stable database clustered environment for high availability of data.
-There was no overhead of configuring MongoDB instance as it's "DBaaS" service.
-We decided to leverage Unix bash script to perform a task such as automatically.
+Thankfully, nowadays, every coud provider provides a free tier service.
+To leverage this, our team created VM's on Amazon Web Services (AWS), DigitalOcean cloud service with more or less the same basic configuration of memory and hard disk.
+The AWS and DigitalOcean are primarily an *IaaS* service, while MongoDB Atlas is a *DBaaS* .
+This gave us the opportunity to test the solution on various cloud providers and benchmark their performance with pros and cons.
+Although the cloud VM's gave us the lot more control and customization over the OS and database level resources, MongoDB Atlas cloud services provided a stable database clustered environment for high availability of data.
+There was no overhead of configuring MongoDB instance as it is a "DBaaS" service.
+We decided to leverage Unix bash script to perform a task automatically.
+The following bullet points outline the steps taken during our project:

-1. Download the dataset
+1. Dataset Download

 2. Install MongoDB

-3. Import the MongoDB
+3. Import MongoDB

-4. Run the Python Analysis.
+4. Conduct Python Analysis

-Thus achieving the stable infrastructure foundation on cloud based VM's, we had moved on to loading the data using two methods
+Once the stable infrastructure foundation on the cloud based VM's was achieved, we moved onto loading the data using two methods:

 1. Python script based method for DBaaS

 2. MongoImport for cloud VM's

-Before beginning the analysis, it is essential to extract essential features.
-We used Python date time library to get the date, year, month, clean up the *NaN* rows carefully and also to calculate the duration of the project.
-The next step encompassed in data enhancement by extracting the features that can give a foundation to perform various analysis and develop machine learning model.
+Before beginning the analysis, it is crutial to extract the essential features.
+We used Python datetime library to get the date, year, month; to clean up the *NaN* rows carefully and also to calculate the duration of a project.
+The next step encompassed in data enhancement by extracting the features that can give a foundation to perform various analysis and develop a machine learning model.
 During the aforementioned process, our team had utilized the following methods to complete the data analysis and draw insights from the dataset.

 1. Cloud and MongoDB set up

-   The first step is create the stable infrastructure to perform analysis.
+   The first step was to create a stable infrastructure to perform analysis.
-   This methods involves creating the cloud VM's , use bash shell scripts to installations.
-Testing the MongoDB connectivity from various machine to the cloud instance.
-Create and prepare the architecture diagram.
+   This method involved creating the cloud VM's,  and use the bash shell scripts to complete the installations.
+We had also done some testing of the MongoDB connectivity from various machines to the cloud instances.
+   Finally, we had created and prepared the architecture diagram.

-2. Exploratory Analysis and Visualization.
+2. Exploratory Analysis and Visualization

-   Data Visualizations that let you discover trends or patterns in a data set are called Exploratory Data analysis.Once the data is in good shape, it is easier to gain the understanding of the data and visualization often becomes handy tool to find the interesting patterns.
+   Data Visualizations that let one discover trends or patterns in a dataset are called the *Exploratory Data* analysis.
+Once the data is in a good shape, it is easier to gain insights by using visualizations that often become handy tools for finding interesting patterns.

 3. Correlation or Heatmap analysis

    The correlation analysis is a statistical method used to evaluate a relationship between two continuous variables [@www-correlation].
+For example, we had used this type of analysis to find relationships between project categories and states.

 4. Timeseries Analysis

    The time series analysis is a statistical technique which is related to data that is distributed in a series of particular time periods or intervals [@www-timeseries].
+We had used it to get a better understanding of the distribution of the projects over years and months.

-5. Logistic Regression model for predicting Success and Failure
+5. Logistic Regression Model

-   The logistic regression analysis is a predictive analysis used to descrpibe a relationship between one dependent and one or more nominal, ordinal, interval, or ratio-level independent variables [@www-logreg].
+   The logistic regression analysis is a predictive analysis used to describe a relationship between one dependent and one or more nominal, ordinal, interval, or ratio-level independent variables [@www-logreg].
+We had used this model in our machine learning algorithm to predict successful vs. failed project status.

 6. Perform MongoDB queries

-   The gist of our project to show the mongoDB ability to query it real time hence using MongoDB aggregation framework to Analyze the data using MongoDB queries.
+   The gist of our project is to show the MongoDB ability to query in real time, hence we used the MongoDB aggregation framework to analyze the *Kickstarter* dataset as well.